Home » Refrigerator Problems: How To Fix Common Issues

 As with a refrigerator that doesn’t stay cool, dirty condenser coils may cause constant cycling.
 Keep the condenser coils clean to avoid temperature issues and component problems.

-Yes, a home warranty includes coverage on refrigerators as well as ice makers that are part of a refrigerator unit.
-A well-maintained refrigerator can last up to 20 years, and a home warranty will help you reach that milestone.
+Yes, a home warranty typically covers refrigerators, including built-in ice makers.
+With proper maintenance, your refrigerator can last up to 20 years, and a home warranty helps you reach that milestone.

-Refrigerator repairs can be expensive, but with a home warranty, they don’t have to be.
-Check out our plans and find the coverage that is right for your home.
-Get your free quote online or call us today at 860-288-4791.
+Refrigerator problems can lead to costly repairs, but with a home appliance warranty, those expenses are manageable.
+Explore our plans to find the right coverage for your home.
+Get a free quote online or call us today at 860-288-4791.